FinzHere/PhillipMenu/README.md

 # Phillip Menu!

-A very simple, un-optimized menu, made as a beginner test.
+A very simple, unoptimized menu, made as a beginner test.